TrivadisPF/streamsets-dev-simulator/README.md

 ## File Name Pattern and Mode

-Use a file name pattern to define the files that the Directory origin processes.
+Use a file name pattern to define the files that the Dev Simulator origin processes.
 You can use either a glob pattern or a regular expression to define the file name pattern.

 The Dev Simulator origin processes files based on the file name pattern mode, file name pattern, and specified directory.
 For example, if you specify a `/logs/weblog/` directory, wildcard mode, and `*.json` as the file name pattern, the origin processes all files with the json extension in the `/logs/weblog/` directory.